busywait/ImageActionRunner/README.md

 Usage: "Set From Prompt.bat" (FILE [FILE...]|DIR)

 Prompt for an exiftool tag name and a value for the tag.
 The value will be written to each FILE, or for each supported writable file in DIR.
-If the file is a raw format file and has a sidecar .xmp file then any additional or duplicate metadata is read from that too.
+If the file is a raw format file and has a sidecar .xmp file then the tag value is written to the sidecar .xmp too.

 ### Focal Length From Prompt.bat

-Write me.
+Usage: "Focal Length From Prompt.bat" (FILE [FILE...]|DIR)

+Prompt a focal length value, eg 200, or 200 mm, but do not enter quote (") characters.
+The value will be written to each FILE, or for each supported writable file in DIR.
+If the file is a raw format file and has a sidecar .xmp file then the tag value is written to the sidecar .xmp too.

+Write 0 to indicate an unknown focal length.

 ### F-Number From Prompt.bat

-Write me.
+Usage: "F-Number From Prompt.bat" (FILE [FILE...]|DIR)

+Prompt for an F-number, eg 5.6 or 8.
+The value will be written to each FILE, or for each supported writable file in DIR.
+If the file is a raw format file and has a sidecar .xmp file then the tag value is written to the sidecar .xmp too.

+Write 0 to indicate an unknown F-number.

 ## Actions